fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 Open package browser window, select 'Installed Packages' tab.
 The package 'Miscellaneous' should appear here with an 'Uninstall' button beside it.
 Click that Uninstall button.
 Package is uninstalled; the reference to 'Miscellaneous.dll' as well as the folder 'Miscellaneous' in packages folder under solution directory disappears if uninstallation is successful.

 ![uninstall-package]({{site.url}}/images/uninstall-package.png)

-# Routine Practices

-For best outcome, form your team's consensus on the following practices---or in their modification or augmentation as you find convenient.

-1. Create the manifest file for a project the moment it is created.
-2. Follow stringent versioning for assemblies.
-3. Write a publish script for each project that will build and publish the latest artifacts to NuGet repository.
-You may also consider hooking the publish script to your version control system.
-4. Write an update script for each project that will update all of its dependencies.

 # External Links